-Due to the COVID-19 Virus Pandemic, our retail stores are now closed to the public.
+Our retail stores are now open to the public.
 As we strive to continue to serve you our Shipping Department and Administrative Office will continue to function normally.
 Our Business hours will be from 8 a.m. to 4 p.m., Monday - Friday.
 If we can serve you in any way you can reach us at 800.251.3474 or you can place orders on our website 24 hours a day.
 Thank you for your continued support during this difficult time.

 USE COUPON CODE: FREE20